Spinal and bulbar muscular atrophy: Androgen insensitivity

 Loss of AR function in SBMA patients results in partial androgen insensitivity, including gynecomastia, erectile dysfunction, decreased libido, infertility and testicular atrophy.
-Patients with complete androgen insensitivity syndrome do not show the neuromuscular symptoms of SBMA, indicating these symptoms are not caused by a loss of AR function.
+Patients with complete androgen insensitivity syndrome do not show symptoms of SBMA, indicating neuromuscular symptoms are not caused by a loss of AR function.

 Gynecomastia, excessive enlargement of male breasts, is observed in about three quarters of SBMA patients.
 It typically becomes apparent after puberty, and is often the first evidence of this disease.
 Erectile dysfunction, decreased libido, infertility and testicular atrophy are common.
 One of the most disease-specific endocrine indices of SBMA is the androgen sensitivity index (luteinizing hormone / testosterone) which is elevated in 64% of cases, indicating both endocrine and exocrine testicular dysfunction.

 Metabolic disturbances

 Metabolic disturbances have also been reported in SBMA patients, with increased risk of insulin resistance, fatty liver disease, hyperlipidemia, and electrocardiogram (ECG) abnormalities.
 Impaired glucose homeostasis is a common feature of SBMA, and recent study found a significant correlation between insulin resistance and motor dysfunction in SBMA.
 In a group of 22 patients with SBMA, evidence of fatty liver disease was detected in all individuals by magnetic resonance spectroscopy.
 In a second group, liver dome magnetic resonance spectroscopy measurements were increased in participants with SBMA relative to age- and sex-matched controls.
 SBMA patients may have higher frequency of Brugada syndrome and other electrocardiogram (ECG) abnormalities, which if not detected, can lead to sudden death.
 There are no reports of cardiomyopathy.
 However, there are indications that SBMA patients may be more likely to have high blood pressure and elevated total cholesterol and triglycerides.